alexmavr/promptsage/README.md

 Infeready provides an entrypoint for access control on each individual source using user_id matching.
 For langchain documents, each sensitive document is expected to have a user_id metadata field.
 The `messages_prompt` method also receives a `user_id` parameter and will raise an `UnauthorizedError` if any of the sources has a different `user_id` value in its metadata.
 A source without any `user_id` value in its metadata will be considered public and no access control policy will be applied to it.

 ## Current Features
-- Compatible with openai and langchain input formats
+- Compatible with openai SDK and langchain formats
-- Filters: Simple Access Control
+- Simple Access Control

 ## Roadmap
 - Input formats: basic, langchain, Llama index
 - Output formats: llama index
-- Cookbooks
+- More cookbooks
 - Sources: opportunistic use of langchain doc loaders

 - Filters: